 Development branches provide isolated copies of your database schema where you can make changes, experiment, or run CI against.
 Instantly branch your production database to create a staging environment for testing out your schema changes.

 Production branches are highly available databases intended for production traffic.
-They are protected from direct schema changes by default and include automated daily backups.
+They include an additional replica for high availability and are automatically backed up daily.

-We also offer a Data Branching™ feature, which allows you to create an isolated replica of your database for development that includes both the schema and data.
+We also offer a Data Branching® feature, which allows you to create an isolated replica of your database for development that includes both the schema and data.

 PlanetScale makes it safe to deploy schema changes to production and easy to automate schema management as a part of your CI/CD process.
-PlanetScale schema changes are applied online and protect against changes that block databases, lock individual tables, or slow down production during the migration.
+Schema changes to production branches with safe migrations enabled are applied online and protect against changes that block databases, lock individual tables, or slow down production during the migration.